 - Blocks Light

 Why does that matter?

 If you put anything in your garden, you want it to allow moisture and water to go through.
 Your garden is constantly outside in the elements.
-Rain, sprinklers, snow and humidity all need to be allowed to escape the top of your soil and seep down into the lower layers of your garden soil.
+Rain, sprinklers, snow and humidity all need to be allowed to drain from the top of your soil and seep down into the lower layers of your garden soil.

 And if you are using a product in your garden that doesn’t allow moisture to move through it, that’s bad.
 It can kill your plants with too much moisture.